<< Click to Display Table of Contents >>

 Importing Bank Deposits into QuickBooks Desktop

 In DONATION, you can select groups of donations to make up one bank deposit, print a report for that bank deposit, and optionally export a summary transaction representing that bank deposit to one of two accounting programs: Software4Nonprofits ACCOUNTS, or Intuit QuickBooks Desktop.

 If you export it for QuickBooks with the Export button on the window for creating a bank deposit, it will be put into the Export subdirectory of DONATION's data directory.
-The exported file name is always BankDeposit-YYYY-MM-DD.DB.IIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
+The exported file name is always BankDeposit-YYYY-MM-DD.DB.IIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit or for Abundant, the date of the export.
 (The ".DB" part will change if this is for an additional database created with the Database ⇒ Switch Databases menu option.)

 DONATION will always give you an option to email the exported bank transaction file (as an attachment) to someone else.
 So, if QuickBooks Desktop isn't on the same computer, answer Yes to the question about that, fill in the desired recipient of the email, and send it.
 Of course, you can also transfer the file in any other way that wish, for instance copying it to a USB memory key and bringing that to the other computer.
 If you email the file, the recipient will have to save the attachment to a folder where they can find it, for importing into QuickBooks.

 The following instructions explain how to import the file into QuickBooks Desktop.
 They are based on QuickBooks Pro or Premier 2012.
 Other versions should follow similar instructions.
 (If your version's steps turn out to be significantly different, please carefully write down the steps required to do the import, and send them to us, along with your QuickBooks version number/name, so we can update these instructions.)

 1.Open QuickBooks Desktop, and be sure you are in the correct "company", if you have multiple companies for multiple organizations.

 2.Use the menu option File ⇒ Utilities ⇒ Import ⇒ IIF Files.